Skip to content

 Hybrid Replication Model

-• Data writes — master-master async replication via HTTP.
-Fire-and-forget with retry.
-Hinted handoff for unreachable peers.
+• Data writes — master-master replication via HTTP (ReplicationPort).
+Default mode is async fire-and-forget; optional sync-quorum waits for peer WAL acks.
+Hinted handoff queues writes for unreachable peers.

 • Schema mutations — Raft consensus (OpenRaft) for consistent ordering.
 All nodes apply mutations in the same order.